realworldocaml/book/en/runtime-memory-layout.md

 ```

 The custom operations specify how the runtime should perform polymorphic
 comparison, hashing and binary marshalling.
 They also optionally contain a
 *finalizer* that the runtime calls just before the block is garbage collected.
 This finalizer has nothing to do with ordinary OCaml finalizers (as created by
-`Gc.finalise` and explained in TODO.
-They are instead used to call C cleanup
+`Gc.finalise` and explained in [xref](#inside-the-runtime)).
+They are instead
-functions such as `free`.
+used to call C cleanup functions such as `free`.

+### Managing external memory with Bigarray

-A common use of custom blocks is to manage external system memory directly
+A common use of custom blocks is to manage external system memory directly from
-from within OCaml, via the `Bigarray` module.
+within OCaml via the Bigarray module.
+The Bigarray interface was originally
+intended to exchange data with Fortran code for scientific computation.
+It can
+map a block of system memory as a multi-dimensional array that can be accessed
+from OCaml.
+Array operations work directly on the external memory, without
+requiring it to be copied into the OCaml heap (which is a potentially expensive
+operation for large arrays).

+Bigarray sees a lot of use beyond just scientific computing, and several Core
+libraries use it:

+* The `Iobuf` module maps I/O buffers as a 1-dimensional array of bytes.
+It provides
+  a sliding window interface that lets consumer processes read from the buffer
+  while it's being filled by producers.
+This lets OCaml use I/O buffers that have been
+  externally allocated by the operating system without any extra data copying.
+* The `Bigstring` module provides a `String`-like interface that uses `Bigarray`
+  internally.
+The `Bigbuffer` module then collects these into a set of
+  extensible string buffers that can operate entirely on external system memory.
+* The [Lacaml](https://bitbucket.org/mmottl/lacaml) library isn't part of Core, but
+  provides the recommended interfaces to the widely used BLAS and LAPACK mathematical
+  Fortran libraries.
+These allow developers to write high-performance numerical
+  code for applications that require linear algebra.
+It supports large vectors and
+  matrices, but with static typing safety of OCaml to make it easier to write safe
+  algorithms.